Find out how the University Library can support your research or scholarly work through all stages of the research lifecycle; visit our Research page.

 If you directly link to licensed library resources, such as e-journals, please consult the Library's Direct Linking Guide.
 This guide will help you identify the proper link (DOI or permanent URL) as well as provide instructions on formatting links to ensure users can access the material on and off campus.

-If you are a Grad Student interested in learning more about the thesis/dissertation process, publishing your work, the student/supervisor mentoring relationship, or other useful grad-specific information, consult the Grad Help Guide.
+If you are a Grad Student interested in learning more about the thesis/dissertation process, publishing your work, the student/supervisor mentoring relationship, or other useful grad-specific information, consult our Grad learning support page.

 Setting-up Alerts / Saved Searches

 Do you want to save time & automatically receive the newest citations in your research area(s)?

 If so, save your searches in your favorite databases and/or sign-up for Table of Content alerts in your favorite journals.

 Follow these general steps to set up a search alert in a database:

 1. Navigate to your favourite database through the library website